-Spironolactone tablets can cause hyperkalemia.
-This risk is increased by impaired renal function or concomitant potassium supplementation, potassium-containing salt substitutes or drugs that increase potassium, such as angiotensin converting enzyme inhibitors and angiotensin receptor blockers [see Drug Interactions (7.1)].
+Spironolactone can cause hyperkalemia.
+This risk is increased by impaired renal function or concomitant potassium supplementation, potassium-containing salt substitutes or drugs that increase potassium, such as angiotensin converting enzyme inhibitors and angiotensin receptor blockers [see $Drug\ Interactions\ (7.1)$].

-Monitor serum potassium within 1 week of initiation or titration of spironolactone tablets and regularly thereafter.
-More frequent monitoring may be needed when spironolactone tablets are given with other drugs that cause hyperkalemia or in patients with impaired renal function.
+Monitor serum potassium within 1 week of initiation or titration of spironolactone and regularly thereafter.
+More frequent monitoring may be needed when spironolactone is given with other drugs that cause hyperkalemia or in patients with impaired renal function.

-If hyperkalemia occurs, decrease the dose or discontinue spironolactone tablets and treat hyperkalemia.
+If hyperkalemia occurs, decrease the dose or discontinue spironolactone and treat hyperkalemia.